Jordan, Egypt, Germany and France put emphasis on two-state solution

 The ministers voiced their countries’ commitment to supporting all efforts to achieve a peace that fulfills the “legitimate rights of all parties on the basis of international law, relevant United Nations resolutions and agreed parameters, including the Arab Peace Initiative”.

+“The peace treaties with the UAE and Bahrain could be monumental if Israel decides to use them to pave the way for more peaceful negotiations.
+If not, the struggle for peace will continue,” Safadi said.

-Safadi also noted that the building and expansion of settlements as well as the confiscation of Palestinian structures and properties are a violation of international law that undermine the viability of the two-state solution.
+He also noted that the building and expansion of settlements as well as the confiscation of Palestinian structures and properties are a violation of international law that undermine the viability of the two-state solution.

 In this regard, the ministers called on both parties to fully implement UNSCR 2334 and all its provisions.